 West Oakland hazardous sites and sea level rise in 2100

-Use your mouse to move different directions on the map.
-Use the + and - signs to zoom in and out.
-Click on the magnifying glass at the bottom to search for a specific address.
-Click on the down arrow, at the top right of the legend, to collapse the legend.
+Click the arrow to view the map legend.
+Use your mouse to move the map.
+Use the + and – signs to zoom in and out.
+Click on the dots to view details.
+Click on the magnifying glass to search for a specific address.
+Areas marked by circles show the impact of rising seas and groundwater together, while squares show groundwater impacts only.
 Sources: Climate Central, UCLA, UC Berkeley, USGS, CA Department of Toxic Substances Control, State Water Resources Control Board.

 “That’s the kind of situation that’s going to occur,” Hill said.
 “It’s exacerbated by a rising water table.
 We could find mystery plumes in lots of places that weren’t being tracked and that suddenly show up under the cracked concrete slab floor of a high school.
 That’s what I worry about.”